|Dawkins at the University of Texas at Austin. (Photo credit: Wikipedia)|

 According to Bunting,

 Some atheists have indeed given up on humanity.
-For others of us, it is a daily struggle.
-No easy answers here, but I do think we'd be better served by making genuine efforts to understand the appeal of religion before we label it as irrational, delusional, etc. Through deeper understanding, maybe we will be better equipped to develop alternatives.
+For others, it is a daily struggle.
+No easy answers here, but I do think we'd be better served by making genuine efforts to understand the appeal of religion before we label it as irrational, delusional, etc. Through deeper understanding, maybe we will be better equipped to develop alternatives or to help others move beyond it.